-- To listen to a sample of the background music, press the <INFO,> button. - Press the < ▲▼ > key to play another background music track.
-To stop listening to the background music, press the <INFO.> button again. - Adjust the sound volume by turning the < i > dial. - To delete a background music track, press the < AV > key and select the track, then press the < m > button.
+- To listen to a sample of the background music, press the <INFO.> button. - Press the < ▲▼ > key to play another background music track.
+To stop listening to the background music, press the <INFO.> button again. - Adjust the sound volume by turning the < i > dial. - To delete a background music track, press the < ▲▼ > key and select the track, then press the < 而 > button.

 At the time of purchase, you cannot select background music with the camera.
 You must first use EOS Utility (provided software) to copy the background music to the card.
-For details, refer to the EOS Utility Instruction Manual on the CD-ROM.
+For details, refer to the EOS Utility Instruction Manual (p.367).